apache/flink/docs/dev/python/getting-started/tutorial/datastream_tutorial.md

     type_info=Types.ROW([Types.INT(), Types.STRING()]))
 {% endhighlight %}

-This creates a data stream from the given collection.
-The type is that of the elements in the collection.
-In this example, the type is a Row type with two fields.
-The type of the first field is integer type while the second is string type.
+This creates a data stream from the given collection, with the same type as that of the elements in it (here, a `ROW` type with a INT field and a STRING field).

-You can now perform transformations on the datastream or writes the data into external system with sink.
+You can now perform transformations on this data stream, or just write the data to an external system using a _sink_.
+This walkthrough uses the `StreamingFileSink` sink connector to write the data into a file in the `/tmp/output` directory.

 {% highlight python %}
 ds.add_sink(StreamingFileSink